Optimal Control of Heterogeneous Mean-Field Stochastic Differential Equations with Common Noise and Applications: Introduction

 \paragraph{Our theoretical contributions.}

-In the present work, we begin the investigation of optimal control problems of heterogeneous mean-field SDEs driven by common noise, which as observed in the literature review above has not been addressed.
+In the present work, we begin the investigation of optimal control problems of heterogeneous mean-field SDEs driven by common noise, which, as observed above, has not yet been addressed in the literature.
 We formulate the problem within a linear–quadratic framework, a particularly important class in control theory, typically renowned for its analytical tractability and broad range of applications.

 In particular, we consider the following state equation